Stipend and Benefits

 Vacation leave is accrued at the rate of seven hours per month, resulting in slightly more than a two week annual vacation.
 Vacation hours may be used after six months.
 The Director of Training must be consulted before leave is taken.
 Interns are required to save 3 vacation days for the end of the internship year.

 Sick leave is accrued at the rate of eight hours per month, resulting in 12 sick days during the internship.
 Sick leave may be used as it is accrued.
 Interns have several University-designated holidays, most of which are clustered around Thanksgiving, Christmas, and other holidays.

 Professional leave is provided for interns to attend conventions, workshops, job interviews, or other appropriate professional development activities.
-The Director of Training must be consulted before leave is taken.
+The Director of Training must approve the leave.

 Direct Service hours

 Vacation and professional leave approval will be based on clinic needs and satisfactory progress toward the accrual of 500 direct clinical service hours required to complete the internship.

 Each intern is allocated $250 per year to use for professional conference and workshop registration.
 In addition, all interns attend the Texas Counseling Center Psychology Intern Conference.
 This conference is held on a rotating basis at one of the 8 Texas Counseling Center internship sites.
 The conference allows for networking and usually has presentations in the following areas:

 - Presentation of licensure process in Texas (both the EPPP and the jurisprudence)